StephenSwantonIRL/ict-assignment2/README.md

 ## Sorting
 The filterCard Component was updated to include a new sortOptions component.
-This renders renders a button enabling the user to select whether they would like to sort in ascending or descending order and a radio button selector to select which property to sort by.
+This renders a button enabling the user to select whether they would like to sort in ascending or descending order and a radio button selector to select which property to sort by.
 Currently the user can select to sort by either release date or by title.